Premium Bank

 • strategy - brainstorming - sessions 2

-So here is our problem statement or POV (Point Of View): first time buyers who need to find the best possible mortgage deal because they want to boost their savings.
+So here is the problem statement: first time buyers who need to find the best possible mortgage deal because they want to boost their savings.

-Based on users’ goals and motivations, it seemed that the length of time needed to go through the entire user journey was too long, especially during the application form.
-Besides, most of them were unable to understand the system status, and suggested adding the number of steps involved or a progress indicator.
-So we could logically group input data, set clear expectations for the user, and track progress within a complex process.
+The time needed to complete the user journey was too long, especially in the application form.
+And most of them were unable to understand the system status, suggesting a progress indicator.
+So we could logically group input data, set clear expectations for the user, and track progress.

 • strategy - usability testing